top of page

 Research Fellow

-Kevin is a surgical registrar at GOSH, and is also interested in posterial urethral valve obstruction and how this affects bladder fibrosis and kidney function.
+Kevin is a surgical registrar at GOSH, and is also interested in posterior urethral valve obstruction and how this affects bladder fibrosis and kidney function.

 62fab059-0596-45ab-ae31-e91899b7a081 2.JPG